1000+

 10. eDiscovery helps Beat the Motion to Compel

 Truth – Most of the lawyers are of the view that they will never face this issue.
-However, this is not true as per the Federal Rules of Evidence (w.r.t electronic discovery laws), reasonable steps should be taken to preserve the electronic information, failing which a party might have to face action.
+However, according to the Federal Rules of Evidence (in relation to electronic discovery laws), parties should take reasonable steps to preserve electronic information; otherwise, they may face legal action.

 11. Every Case requires eDiscovery